Skip to content

 • Do not remove foreign bodies at the bedside.
 Apply a rigid eye shield and plan for controlled removal in the operating room.

-Primary repair is recommended within 24 hours of injury.
+Aim for primary repair within 24 hours of injury.
 A systematic review (8497 eyes, 15 studies) showed that repair within 24 hours significantly reduced the risk of endophthalmitis compared to delayed repair (OR 0.39, 95% CI 0.19-0.79, P=0.01)1).
 However, no significant difference in final visual acuity was observed based on repair timing (OR 0.89, 95% CI 0.61-1.29, P=0.52)1).
-General anesthesia is typically chosen.
+General anesthesia is typically used.

 Use 10-0 nylon.
 Aim for watertight closure, but avoid overtightening sutures to prevent corneal astigmatism or irregular astigmatism; take longer bites.
 Tighten all sutures evenly to prevent aqueous leakage.

 Use 7-0 nylon (6-0 to 8-0 nylon also acceptable).
 First, secure the four rectus muscles to locate the wound.
 If the wound is deep and the rectus muscle obstructs, temporarily detach the tendon.
-Once a part of the rupture wound is found, suture sequentially from the easiest part to ensure closure.
+Once a part of the rupture is found, suture sequentially from the easiest area to ensure closure.
 For limbal wounds, first suture with 9-0 nylon, then close the corneal wound with 10-0 nylon and the scleral wound with 9-0 nylon using interrupted sutures.

 Management of iris incarceration depends on the extent of damage and contamination.